hmteditors/closed-hmt-22/keystone/KeystonePresentation.md

 ## Automated Machine Validation
 - Run every edition against the Morpheus Parser, to confirm that it is composed entirely of valid lexical entities and 	valid Greek
 - Collate a list of Byzantine Orthographic Equivalents
-- (Occasionally) add new lexical entities not found in the pages of the Liddell and Scott
+- New lexical entities not found in Liddell and Scott
+- Revisions to Validation Procedure
+	- Summer 2017
+	- Kanones Parser
 ---
 # Analysis
 ---